gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Generally, the DSL should be the same, except:

-- Elements are not implicitly created when referenced.
+- Elements are not implicitly created when referenced as a property.
 In particular, to define a task with default type, you need to use `model { tasks { myTask(Task) { ... } }`
-- Cannot access an element using a property, eg `model { components { main.binaries } }` no longer works.
+- Elements are not configured eagerly, but are configured as required.
 - The `create` method returns void.
+- The `withType()` method selects elements based on the public contract type rather than implementation type.
+- Using create syntax fails when the element already exists.
 - There are currently no query method on this interface.

 ## External contributions